Mango0x45/librune/README.md

-# librune — easy unicode in a post-ASCII world
+# librune — easy Unicode in a post-ASCII world

 Librune is a C library that aims to make interacting with Unicode and UTF-8 easy in C.  There are no plans at the moment to support UTF-16 or